plokhotnyuk/jsoniter-scala/README.md

   with values/fields having any of types listed here
 - Classes should be defined with a primary constructor that has one list of arguments for all non-transient fields
-- Non-case Scala classes also supported but they should have getter accessors for all arguments of a primary constructor and they should have right implementations of the `equals` method to work properly when their instances are used directly or as part of default values of the constructor parameters
+- Non-case Scala classes also supported but they should have getter accessors for all arguments of a primary constructor
 - Types that supported as map keys are primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal`, `java.util.UUID`, `java.time.*`, and value classes for any of them
 - Parsing of escaped characters are not supported for strings which are mapped to numeric and data/time types
 - Support of first-order and higher-kinded types
 - Support of ADTs with sealed trait or sealed abstract class base and non-abstract Scala classes or objects as leaf classes, using discriminator field with string type of value
-- Implicitly resolvable values codecs for JSON values and key codecs for JSON object keys that are mapped to maps
+- Implicitly resolvable value codecs for JSON values and key codecs for JSON object keys that are mapped to maps allows to inject your custom codecs for adding support of other types or for altering representation in JSON for already supported classes
 - Support only acyclic graphs of class instances
 - Fields with default values that defined in the constructor are optional, other fields are required (no special annotation required)
 - Fields with values that are equals to default values, or are empty options/collections/arrays are not serialized to provide a sparse output
+- Any values that used directly or as part of default values of the constructor parameters should have right implementations of the `equals` method to work properly when their instances
 - Fields can be annotated as transient or just not defined in the constructor to avoid parsing and serializing at all
 - Field names can be overridden for serialization/parsing by field annotation in the primary constructor of classes
 - Parsing exception always reports a hexadecimal offset of `Array[Byte]` or `InputStream` where it occurs and an optional hex dump affected by error part of an internal byte buffer
 - Configurable by field annotation ability to read/write numeric fields from/to string values
 - Both key and value codecs are specialized to be work with primitives efficiently without boxing/unboxing
 - No extra buffering is required when parsing from `InputStream` or serializing to `OutputStream`
 - No dependencies on extra libraries in _runtime_ excluding Scala's `scala-library`
 - Support of compilation to a native image by GraalVM

 There are configurable options that can be set in compile-time:
 - Ability to read/write numbers of containers from/to string values